blitzmax-itspeedway-net/sandbox/bmax-installer/README.md

 * Move from my ADLER32 to the one in ZLib; it is so much faster!
 * Repo default modserver should be modserver, but if it doesn't exist we must add them manually into the repo until owner supports the installer!
+* When downloading the "modserver.json" file, we must extract the SHA and save it into the	setup folder.
+This should be used to see if file has changed.
+	We should be able to do the same for version files related to modules.
+	In that case we need a installer.json file in module repository.
+	- This also needs bmk and bmx code to update the file during build so developers can easily add installer support.
+	- version insformation without a version file should be dealt with inside installer but requires download and checksum creation.